evanwill/_drafts/_notes/git-collaboration.md

 ## Basic Workflow

 I want to introduce collaboration aspects of GitHub, but it's easiest to explain by using it!
-Git seems pretty wierd until you Do it...
+Git seems pretty weird until you Do it...

 Follow the first time [Setup](https://uidaholib.github.io/get-git/2setup.html) and [Workflow](https://uidaholib.github.io/get-git/3workflow.html) from Get Git.